sheffield-health-and-work-modelling/.github/README.md

 ## Data (private)

+Repositories which process and clean large survey data sets used in health and work analyses, to be reused for multiple purposes.

 - [USoc-data-processing](https://github.com/sheffield-health-and-work-modelling/USoc-data-processing): Code for routine processing of the Understanding Society data using [ukhlsclean](https://github.com/sheffield-health-and-work-modelling/ukhlsclean)

 ## Analysis (private)

+Statistical analysis of datasets to inform parameters used in modelling.

 - [labour-market-transition-probs](https://github.com/sheffield-health-and-work-modelling/labour-market-transition-probs): For the estimation of probabilities of transitioning between labour market states.
 - [health-impacts-of-employment](https://github.com/sheffield-health-and-work-modelling/health-impacts-of-employment): For estimating the impact of changing labour market status on health.

 ## Model (private)

+A repository which combines the use of R packages, data, and parameters into simulation models for modelling interventions and performing Cost-Benefit Analyses.

 - [https://github.com/sheffield-health-and-work-modelling/work-and-health-interventions-model](https://github.com/sheffield-health-and-work-modelling/work-and-health-interventions-model): For undertaking simulation modelling of work and health interventions.

+## Documentation (private)

+Code for reproducible technical reports detailing modelling methodologies.